 Restoring Cedar Decking

-It is a good practice, to clean your deck once a year, in the spring, to remove dirt, mildew and other forms of discoloration.
+It is a good practice, to clean your western red cedar deck once a year, in the spring, to remove dirt, mildew and other forms of discoloration.
 Yearly cleaning will ensure that the deck looks nice as well as prolonging the life of the protective coating.
-Scrubbing your deck with warm soapy water will remove dirt, but diluted household (oxygen based) bleach will be required to remove mildew, as mentioned above.
+Scrubbing your cedar deck with warm soapy water will remove dirt, but diluted household (oxygen based) bleach will be required to remove mildew, as mentioned above.
 Most coating companies also manufacture deck cleaning products to complement the deck finishes they manufacture.
-These products called cleaners, brighteners or restorers remove different forms of discoloration without stripping the finish from the Western Red Cedar.
+These products called cleaners, brighteners or restorers remove different forms of discoloration without stripping the Western Red Cedar finish.
 Most of these cleaners can remove dirt and discoloration caused by mildew and algae from the surface of cedar, but they vary in their ability to remove iron and tannin stains and weathered (grey) wood from the surface of the deck.
 Some of these deck cleaners may actually remove wood from the weathered cedar surface and therefore you should take care when using them.
 Power washers can seriously damage cedar deck surfaces and, as mentioned above, this type of cleaning is NOT recommended for cedar decks or any other cedar product.